 At least through August 2018 we will have one worship service at 10:30 am.
-We intend to do a congregational survey on service schedule to determine what direction to go in the fall and going forward.
+We are in the process of evaluating congregational input on service schedule to determine what direction to go in the fall and going forward.

 What to expect